-Payment is possible only through a bank account in the name of the Unit Holder.
+Payment (latest 1 business day prior to the Transaction Day) Payment is possible only through a bank account in the name of the Unit Holder.
 The subscription amount must be received in the account of the Legal Owner ultimately one Business Day prior to the relevant Transaction Day.
 No interest will be paid over the subscription amount for the period between the payment of the subscription amount and the issuance of Units.
 The interest which is accrued is for the benefit of the Fund.
 If the amount and/or forms are not received within the required timeframe, the subscription will take effect at the first business day of the following month.
 The Fund will make no adjustment or compensation for interest received over this period.